-Staff and children in Years 4 – 13 must wear face coverings when inside at school when we are at Red.
+Staff and children in Years 4 – 13 are strongly encouraged to wear face coverings when inside at school when we are at Orange.
 It is optional to wear a face covering when outside.

 Public health advice is that an appropriate face covering will fit snugly and seal well around facial contours.
 This can include single use, disposable masks (medical masks) and re-usable fabric masks with three layers.